padlet/imgursort/README.md

 # Imgursort

 This is Padlet's developer take-home assignment.
-This example is in Ruby, but you should be able to do the same in pretty much any other language. _Note: please do not write Brainf*ck.
+This example is in Ruby, but you should be able to do the same in pretty much any other language.

+_Note: please do not write Brainf*ck.
 We'll give you points for trying, but like umbrellas in a sandstorm, it's questionable how much they would be worth._

+__Languages we prefer__

+* Ruby (please refer to [Ruby programmers](#ruby-programmers) below)
+* Javascript
+* Java
+* Swift

 ## Objectives